DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Introduction

 To address the above limitations, this paper introduces DeepSE-WF \textit{(\underline{Deep} \underline{S}ecurity \underline{E}stimations for \underline{W}ebsite \underline{F}ingerprinting)}, a novel framework for security estimation of WF defenses.
 DeepSE-WF overcomes two core limitations of existing security estimation methods.
 First, it takes advantage of DNNs to ingest a large number of website traces and build highly-informative latent feature spaces.
 The features obtained by such a process deliver a more comprehensive characterization of complex traffic interactions when compared to manual feature engineering.
 Second, DeepSE-WF leverages two highly scalable kNN-based estimators which make use of the previously obtained latent feature spaces to compute the Bayes error and mutual information estimates of the security of WF defenses.
 This effectively bridges the gap between the representations of features used by WF attacks and defense estimation methodologies.
 Furthermore, by deploying both a Bayes error- and MI-based defense estimator on the same learned latent feature space, our framework \textit{unifies} existing security estimation methods in a single framework.

 DeepSE-WF relies on techniques developed by the fields of machine learning and information theory to estimate both quantities of interest (i.e., the Bayes error and mutual information), and to understand how they are related~\cite{renggli2021evaluating, ross2014mutual, fano1961transmission, hellmanraviv}.
-Nonetheless, the impact of deploying these estimators \textit{after} applying a potentially learned feature transformation on top of raw (network traffic) data is largely under-explored.
-We build on top of one of the few works investigating this area~\cite{knnConvergence} to motivate DeepSE-WF from a theoretical point of view.
+Yet, the impact of deploying these estimators \textit{after} applying a potentially learned feature transformation on top of raw (network traffic) data is largely under-explored.
+We build on top of one of the few works in this area~\cite{knnConvergence} to motivate DeepSE-WF from a theoretical point of view.

-\mypara{Main technical contributions.} We summarize our key contributions as follows: \begin{itemize} \item We identify a disconnect between the information-rich features used in current WF attacks (obtained from learned latent feature spaces) and those used by existing WF security estimation approaches (obtained through manual feature engineering).
+\mypara{Contributions.} We summarize our key contributions as follows: \begin{compactitem} \item We identify a disconnect between the information-rich features used in current WF attacks (obtained from learned latent feature spaces) and those used by existing WF security estimation approaches (obtained through manual feature engineering).
 We show that this disconnect can lead to severe overestimates of a WF defense's security guarantees. \item We propose a new WF security estimation framework, DeepSE-WF, which takes advantage of learned latent feature spaces to jointly estimate the Bayes error and mutual information achieved by existing WF defenses, and motivate the use of these estimators from a theoretical perspective. \item We experimentally evaluate DeepSE-WF and show that it can achieve significantly tighter bounds than previous WF security estimation methods based on the Bayes error (WFES~\cite{wfes}) or mutual information (WeFDE~\cite{wefde}).
-The results of our evaluation also reveal that DeepSE-WF is able to scale up the number of samples used in security estimations by 2 orders-of-magnitude vs. WFES, and is up to 7 times faster than WeFDE in producing an estimation.
-We have publicly released our source code~\cite{anonymized}. \end{itemize}
+Our results also reveal that DeepSE-WF is able to scale up the number of samples used in security estimations by 2 orders-of-magnitude vs. WFES, and is up to 7 times faster than WeFDE in producing an estimation.
+We have publicly released our codebase~\cite{ourCode}. \end{compactitem}